catpea/poetry/db/poetry-0165.md

 <br><br>

+One People

 No Poverty
+Currency must not be used against the people, or to hold people hostage.

 No War

+No Unsustainable Beliefs That Drive Us Apart

+Interactive and Captivating Education Perfectly Tailored to Each Student.
+Schools must demonstrate they help people grow, beyond what individuals can achieve on their own.

+No Borders

-No Weapons Manufacturing
+No Weapons Manufacturing or Stockpiles

-No Weapon Stockpiles

-No Prisons, No Punishement (Only Hospitals and Therapy)
+No Prisons, No Punishment (Only special need Hospitals and Schools with Therapy)

-No Hurting or Eating Other Species
+No Breeding Animals For Food

 A Planet United Under A Single Government

 No Representatives, No Presidents, No Political Personalities

 Humanity Comes Together To Vote On Good Ideas, One Idea At A Time.

-(The plans revealed how the ideas are protected, only questionnaires are answered.)
+The plans revealed how the ideas are protected, only questionnaires are answered.

 The ultimate goal of the Planetary Government is to Converge on Wisdom.
 It is to protect the planet from self destruction, and encourage growth of Wisdom and Technology.

 <br><br>